zirafa/bootstrap-grid-only/README.md

 Bootstrap-Grid-Only (3.2.0)
 ===================

-Bootstrap's grid and responsive utility classes only, without any extras.
+Bootstrap's responsive grid and responsive utility classes only, without any extras.
 Lightweight yet still powerful.
 Add styles to taste.

 # Instructions
 Include one of the precompiled grids (grid12.css, grid24.css, grid30.css, grid100.css) in your site, or customize and compile grid.css.less with command line lessc or LessPHP (no extends are used).